Feature extraction¶

 |

-optional, Sequence that contains the object to detect pixel breaths in,
+optional, Sequence that contains the object to detect pixel breaths in, and/or to store the result

 TYPE: